webyrd/cool-relational-interpreter-examples/README.md

 The examples in `unspecified-behavior/interp-curried-two-directions-tests.scm` show how we can infer Scheme expressions whose values differ under left-to-right and right-to-left evaluation orders.
 The inferred expressions return different values under Vicare Scheme, Petite Chez Scheme, and Racket.

 ---

+The examples in `explicit-errors/explicit-error-tests.scm` show how we can generate Scheme expressions that, when evaluated, signal specific errors.
+The interpreter can handle two specific types of errors: referencing unbound variables, and taking the `car`/`cdr` of a non-pair value.
+It should be straight-forward to add other classes of explicit errors.
+The interpreter uses all possible evaluation orders.

+---